top of page

 Jonathan began his musical training as a chorister in the choir of Southwark Cathedral under the direction of Peter Wright.
 As a treble he performed as a soloist with orchestras at the Barbican, Queen Elizabeth, and Royal Albert Halls, and took the roles of First Boy in Mozart’s The Magic Flute for the ENO and Miles in Britten’s The Turn of the Screw ("Darbourne’s Miles stands in the line of greats"– The Independent).

 After reading Music and singing as a choral scholar at Magdalen College, Oxford, Jonathan went on to further vocal study at the Schola Cantorum, Basel and the Barock Vokal programme in Mainz.
+More recently, he was selected to take part in an ensemble directing residency with William Christie and members of Les Arts Florissants.

-Jonathan has worked with many leading early-music specialist ensembles, including the Dunedin Consort, Concerto Copenhagen, the Nederlandse Bachvereniging, Freiburger Barockorchester, and the Marian Consort.
+As a countertenor, Jonathan has worked with many leading early-music specialist ensembles, including the Dunedin Consort, Concerto Copenhagen, the Nederlandse Bachvereniging, Freiburger Barockorchester, and the Marian Consort.
 He took part in the world premiere of Stockhausen’s opera Mittwoch aus Licht with Ex Cathedra (dir.
 Graham Vick), which was performed the next year at the BBC Proms.

 As a soloist, his performance as The Waiter in Steven Oliver's The Waiter's Revenge was reviewed by The Independent on Sunday as "outstanding", with Opera Now writing "Darbourne's lugubrious performance stood out."
 Recent highlights include singing as soloist in Haydn's Paukenmesse at the Al Bustan Festival, Beirut (cond.
 Gianluca Marciano), Bach's St John Passion with the Academy of Ancient Music (cond.
 Will Vann) at Cadogan Hall, London, and giving a recital tour in Switzerland of early 17th-century English song accompanied by lyra viol.
 He studies with Antonio Lemmo in Molise, Italy.